alexYooDev/video_forge/cloud_services_exercises.md

 - **Block and file storage** (EBS, EFS)

 **Important Notes:**
-- With S3, do not use public buckets for client access.
-Instead, use pre-signed URLs or handle requests for objects through your server

 - For RDS instances: Tag with key `purpose` set to `assessment-2` and `qut-username` set to your full QUT username (e.g., `n1234567@qut.edu.au`).
 Teaching staff may delete old or improperly tagged RDS instances to make room for students

 ### Authentication with Cognito (3 marks)